-No. There is technically no maximum age limit for when an Australian can apply for a home loan.
-There are also a number of protections in place under the Age Discrimination Act 2004 and the National Consumer Credit Protection Act 2009 to make sure lenders don’t discriminate against borrowers due to their age.
+There is technically no maximum age limit for when an Australian can apply for a home loan.
+There are also discrimination protections in place under the Age Discrimination Act 2004 and the National Consumer Credit Protection Act 2009.

 So you could, theoretically, take out a mortgage regardless of whether you're 18 or 80.
-Of course, things are a little different in reality.
-Lenders have a responsibility to ensure that they only approve home loans to applicants who can afford the repayments without experiencing financial hardship, so older applicants will find it much more difficult to obtain home loan approval than their younger counterparts.
+But lenders have a responsibility to ensure that they only approve home loans to applicants who can afford the repayments.
+This is why older applicants find it more difficult to obtain home loan approval.

 What are the best mortgages for over 55s?